bnnyng/garden/content/evergreen/notepad.md

 	- The origin of life is the boundary where we can generate complexity in our universe – relationship to imagination?
 	- LLMs store the dynamics of language
 	- Imagination is causal, how deep in time you are

+- Peirce says truth is what wins out over long run of intelligent inquiry, related to reason “working” in *The Enigma of Reason* – best idea wins